inconvergent/weird/docs/WEIR.md

  ;   Lambda-list: (WER &KEY G ORDER)
  ;   Derived type: (FUNCTION (WEIR::WEIR &KEY (:G T) (:ORDER BOOLEAN)) *) ;   Documentation:
- ;
  ;     returns all vertex indices that belongs to a grp.
  ;     note: verts only belong to a grp if they are part of an edge in grp.
- ;
  ;   Source file: /data/x/weird/src/weir/main.lisp
 ```

 #### WEIR:GET-VERT-PROP

 ```
-get prop of vert v
+get prop of vert v.

  ; WEIR:GET-VERT-PROP
  ;   [symbol]